ZhanYang-nwpu/ZhanYang-nwpu/README.md

 - This work explores the **visual grounding** for remote sensing domain.
 The **DIOR-RSVG** takes DIOR dataset as the data source and is built using an automatic generation algorithm with manual verification.
 A novel transformer-based **MGVLF** model is devised to solve problems of the cluttered background and scale variation of RS images.

 🔥 **[2022/08]**: Propose a **STMGCN** for vessel traffic flow prediction（accepted by **TITS**）!
+- This work explores multi-graph convolutional network for vessel traffic flow prediction.
+Due to the difference between water traffic and land traffic, we propose a **big data-driven maritime traffic network extraction algorithm** to construct a "road network".
+We then design a **spatio-temporal multi-graph convolutional network (STMGCN)** to make full use of maritime graphs and multi-graph learning (including distance graph, interaction graph, and correlation graph).

 🔥 **[2021/08]**: Propose a **MVFFNet** for imbalanced ship classification（accepted by **PRLetters**）!

 ### 🌱 Academic Services